Chapter Nine: Vehicles

 - Devices: activating, deactivating, or otherwise

-controlling one special-purpose device, such as sensors,
+controlling a Vehicle's special-purpose devices, such as sensors,

 shields, transporters, a cloaking device, a self-destruct